gpufit/Gpufit/docs/customization.rst

 function values and partial derivative values of the model function for a particular set of parameters.
 See for example linear_1d.cuh_.

 3. Include the newly created .cuh file in models.cuh_
-4. Add a switch case in the CUDA device function ``calculate_model()`` in file models.cuh_ to allow calling the newly added model function
+4. Add a switch case in the CUDA device function ``calculate_model()`` in file models.cuh_ to allow calling the newly added model function.

 .. code-block:: cpp